This list of books that inspired Disney movies is perfect for the ultimate fan. They’re some of the best books for middle school.

 Additional Books for Middle School

-Aside from these tales that inspired movies, encourage your tweens to read some Newbery Medal winners, awesome books about animals, and thrilling mystery novels that are sure to keep them guessing.
+Aside from these tales that inspired movies, encourage your tweens to read some Newbery Medal winners, fantasy books, awesome books about animals, and thrilling mystery novels that are sure to keep them guessing.

 Books make amazing gifts, so share your favorite story with a friend and make one of these awesome bookmarks for kids to put into the book as part of the gift.